Rutgers students

 Advancing Health and Preventing Disease in New Jersey and Abroad

 The School of Public Health, a part of Rutgers Health, is New Jersey’s preeminent public institution of higher education in public health, offering master's and doctoral degree programs and post-baccalaureate certificates.
-A national leader in public health research, the school actively advocates for policies, programs, and services through the lens of equity and social justice.
+A national leader in public health, the school actively advocates for policies, programs, and services through the lens of equity and social justice.

 Nationally ranked among the best schools of public health